 Where to find the Simultaneously Switching Noise (SSO/SSN) information depends on the device families.

-In previous architectures Virtex-5, Virtex-4, Spartan-3, etc., the SSO information is available in the family user guide.
+In previous architectures such as Virtex-5, Virtex-4, Spartan-3, etc., the SSO information is available in the family user guide.

 Supplementary SSO/SSN Answer Records:

-The SSN noise reports the Margin Remaining, what does margin mean?
-See (Xilinx Answer 44394).
+The SSN noise reports the Margin Remaining.
+For an explanation of what margin means, see (Xilinx Answer 44394).

-Explanation why Spartan-6 Simultaneously Switching Noise limits for a 12 mA and stronger driver are significantly lower than for an 8 mA driver, (Xilinx Answer 34528).
+For an explanation of why Spartan-6 Simultaneously Switching Noise limits for a 12 mA and stronger driver are significantly lower than for an 8 mA driver, see (Xilinx Answer 34528).

 For power bypassing/decoupling guidelines, refer to Xilinx XAPP623: "Power Distribution System (PDS) Design: Using Bypass/Decoupling Capacitors".